 If you are looking for local honey, there are more options than ever before.
 This website helps you to find the type of honey you're seeking, in your own local area; whether raw or boiled, filtered or unfiltered, in the comb or extracted; as long as it is fresh and locally produced.
 You can find honey producers that produce local, organically, offer a sustainable agriculture or the type of honey you want.

 Our listings come from a variety of sources: state agriculture departments, consumers writing in to recommend a apiary, and the farmer's themselves.
 We update and add listings every day.
 Since this website just went live , we're adding listings at a ferocious pace!
-It should take a few months to get up to a fairly complete set of listings.
-Of course, we're looking for more apiaries and beekeepers to add, so we welcome your recommendations! !
+Of course, we're always looking for more apiaries and beekeepers to add, so we welcome your recommendations! !
 Customers can recommend a farm here and farmers can add (or update/correct) their own farm's listing by clicking here!

 Our sister website, PickYourOwn.org has crop calendars for each local area to tell you what is available to pick throughout the year and really easy illustrated directions to show you how to make jam, jelly, salsa, pickles, spaghetti sauce, applesauce, apple butter and 150 other recipes with step by step step directions to can, freeze, dry or preserve the harvest.